Bogdan-Ciurea/PathFinding/README.md

 # Introduction
-This software was made by Bogdan Alexandru Ciurea Alexandru
+This software was made by Bogdan Alexandru Ciurea

 University of Leeds